Myeloproliferative Neoplasms

 • Laboratory Investigation of CML

-• The Philadelphia chromosome, associated with chronic myeloid leukemia (CML), involves a reciprocal translocation of genes from which two chromosomes?
+• The Philadelphia chromosome associated with CML involves a reciprocal translocation of genes from which two chromosomes?

 • Chronic Neutrophilic Leukemia